rauletepawa/Species_Distribution_Modeling/readme.md

 | Fine Tuned ResNet18 FL | 0.00027   | 0.380     | 0.557     | 0.302        |
 ### Intepretability-techniques

 Now we arrived where the fun part begins.
 Let's do some ecology!!
+All the analysis can be found and followed in the [resampling_data](https://github.com/rauletepawa/Species_Distribution_Modeling/blob/main/code/Resampling_data_2018.ipynb) jupyter notebook

 In order to undertsand the model I conducted several tests and interpretation techniques:
 1. Predicting the species richness